CodeScop/Oge-Mai-Field-Guide/allbattle.md

-LAST UPDATED 13 APR 2020
+LAST UPDATED 19 JUN 2020

 I'm doing something a little fancier here.
 In the title for each weapon.
 I'm going to summarize its properties with (Attack, Defense, Luck) and =Total.
 So Suwö the Companion is (3,7,2) =12.
 Don't worry, I'm keeping the long form in the Equip line, just wanted to provide a quick browse option.
 For more serious number crunching, try my Google Sheet here: https://docs.google.com/spreadsheets/d/1GokSi8qYqVszBipQi6&#95;Hgs7UZ04UkHyQYRj5a8HTISA/edit?usp=sharing